DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 This behavior reinforces a feeling of real-time interactivity and technical reliability.

-> *Placeholder: Screenshot of Save button before and after being toggled.*

 #### UI Layout and Spacing Improvements

 Compared to earlier versions, the current interface has been refined to improve readability and usability: